Samarthya2001/ML-DL-Practice/README.md

-# ML-DL-Practice
+# ML-DL-Practice-Linear-Regression
-This repo includes different models applied on various datasets for practice
+This repo includes EDA and making a Linear Regression model on a music songs dataset.